Home / Europe / Spain / Madrid

 • Gilda pintxos

-Safety Tips: This glass-enclosed market offers controlled temperatures and high hygiene standards.
+Safety Tips: This glass-enclosed market offers controlled temperatures and high quality indicators.
 More expensive than street food but with reliable quality.

 Barrio de Salamanca